Comprehensive Economic and Trade Agreement Regulatory Cooperation Forum – Work plan

-Regulatory Cooperation Statement: The safety of consumer products sold on their national markets is a major concern for regulators around the world.
+Regulatory cooperation statement: The safety of consumer products sold on their national markets is a major concern for regulators around the world.
 The increased globalization of markets and supply chains, the rise of online/cross-border shopping, and the increasing number of new products reaching markets have made physical borders non-existent.
 The same consumer products or types of products appear in similar markets, which means that authorities in the EU and in Canada often face similar product safety challenges.
 In this context, it is imperative that the Government of Canada and the European Union regulators cooperate to efficiently identify and take appropriate action on potentially dangerous consumer products.

 Initiative: Regular exchange of information between the EU RAPEX alert system and Canada’s RADAR consumer product incident reporting system (CETA Article 21.7(4)-(6)); ad hoc information exchange and cooperation on other aspects of non-food product safety (CETA Article 21.7(3)).

-- Easier access to important information related to recalled products in each jurisdiction
+- Easier access to important information related to potentially dangerous products in each jurisdiction

-- Better capacity for coordination of recall and/or surveillance activities in both jurisdictions
+- Better capacity for coordination of communication, market surveillance and enforcement activities in both jurisdictions

 - Improved collaboration between regulators of both jurisdictions